Grants, New Mexico: Education

 All public schools in the county are operated by Grants/Cibola County Schools.
 Seven elementary schools, one middle school and two high schools serve Grants and Cibola County.
 Los Alamitos Middle School and Grants High School serve Grants.

 St. Teresa of Avila Catholic School, of the Roman Catholic Diocese of Gallup, is the only private accredited school in the city and serves grades pre-Kindergarten through eighth grades.
 The school building opened in 1945.

 There is a branch of New Mexico State University offering a two-year postsecondary program as well as advanced degrees through distance education.

 Culture

 The National Park Service and the Bureau of Land Management operate the El Malpais Visitor Center at Exit 85 off Interstate 40 in Grants.
 The visitor center highlights the many features of El Malpais National Monument and El Malpais National Conservation Area.

-There is a mining museum in town, as well as the Western New Mexico Aviation Heritage Museum at the Grants-Milan Municipal Airport.
+The New Mexico Mining Museum is located in downtown Grants, which is the only simulated Uranium mining museum in the world.
+It offers a two floors of exhibits, the first floor being free admission which discusses the history of mining in the area, and the second underground floor charging a small admission fee, which harbors the simulated uranium mine.

+The Route 66 Drive-Thru Arch is located in Downtown Grants, and is a photo-opportunity for tourists to the area.

+The Cibola County History Museum is next door to the Mining Museum, which is a museum that delves into the rich culture of Grants and the surrounding areas.